fusioncharts/dev_centre_docs/fusiontime/fusiontime-attributes.md

 ## Time Axis

-The `xAxis` object is used to configure compoments of Time Axis.
+The `xAxis` object is used to configure components of Time Axis.
 You can create the `xAxis` object under `dataSource` object.

 **Syntax:**